 In the last twenty years, the ability to observe the ferocious natural beauty of the sun in narrowband wavelengths has grown beyond the domain of isolated observatories and academic institutions and is now readily available to the amateur astronomer.
 The hobby of solar astronomy is one that presents an ever-changing view of our life-giving star that can be enjoyed and appreciated by all ages, from the elementary school student to the retired policeman with almost no required experience or knowledge of the science behind it.
 It is a fantastic way to get your friends or family interested in science and one of the easiest to perform STEM outreach programs that there is.

-On November 16th and 17th, 2013, in Tucson, Arizona, the world-wide headquarters of solar observing, the Arizona Science and Astronomy Expo, in partnership with the Charlie Bates Solar Astronomy Project, will host the largest gathering of solar astronomy enthusiasts, vendors and manufacturers in the history of the hobby.
+On November 1st & 2nd, 2014 in Tucson, Arizona, the world-wide headquarters of solar observing, the Arizona Science and Astronomy Expo, in partnership with the Charlie Bates Solar Astronomy Project, will host the largest gathering of solar astronomy enthusiasts, vendors and manufacturers in the history of the hobby.
 ASAE will bring together all things solar from across the astronomy world for one magical weekend in the Arizona sun.
 This event will highlight the family oriented nature of what has become the greatest and most accessible hobby in modern science-Solar Astronomy!

 The Arizona Science and Astronomy Expo will feature lectures from many of the hobbies biggest personalities including Master Outreach award recipient Stephen W. Ramsden.
 There will also be daily outdoor solar observing hosted by renowned imagers and observers, Randy and Pam Shivak of Anthem, Arizona and Roger Kennedy from Albuquerque, New Mexico.